PeerMeHQ/know/basics/fellowships.md

 1. Create a new proposal and add a [Contract Call](/basics/actions.md#call-contract) action
 2. Select your Fellowship smart contract in the dropdown field
-3. Select the 'DNS Register' function
+3. Select the 'Register Dns' function
-4. Enter the Fellowship smart contracts address and choose a username of your choice
+4. Enter the Fellowship smart contracts address
-5. Add a payment of xx EGLD, which is required by the protocol
+5. Choose a username (herotag) of your choice (**important!** make sure to add the **.elrond** suffix: myusername.elrond)
 6. Propose and execute the proposal